micmejia/bible-dump/AMPC/Luke/Luke 6.md

-And solemnly lifting up His eyes on His disciples, He said: Blessed (happy--[^e]with life-joy and satisfaction in God's favor and salvation, apart from your outward condition--and [^f]to be envied) are you poor _and_ [^g]lowly _and_ afflicted (destitute of wealth, influence, position, and honor), for the kingdom of God is yours!
+And solemnly lifting up His eyes on His disciples, He said: Blessed (happy--with life-joy and satisfaction in God's favor and salvation, apart from your outward condition--and to be envied) are you poor _and_ lowly _and_ afflicted (destitute of wealth, influence, position, and honor), for the kingdom of God is yours!